ddecarle/eeb462-2024/Lab5_Phylogenomics1.md

 done
   ```

 3. Run the entire for-loop.
 Comments (*i.e.* lines of text in the script starting with `#`) are ignored by the shell (*i.e.* not interpreted as commands) and are included primarily to help explain what the script is doing.

 **NOTE:** a for-loop is not actually necessary here since we are processing only 1 file, but we will use one anyway so that you know how to do it if you want to process multiple species in the future.

+This command may return the following error: `Cannot open file /home/l/lcluoteeb462/eeb462starter/A_cacatuoides/A_cacatuoides_sorted.fastq.gd: Permission denied.`.
+As long as the file `A_cacatuoides_processed1.fastq` is produced, you may disregard this.

 This PRINSEQ script filters and trims reads based on a series of specified parameters.
 Here is a more detailed explanation of the parameters that we specified.
 See the [prinseq manual](#software) for additional options and explanations: